gbytedev/zfsbud/README.md

 ## Introduction
 This is a convenience script that helps to manage multiple ZFS operations within one command.
 The aim here is to pack flexible functionality into a standalone script which will remain one (as opposed to becoming packaged software that depends on python/perl/what-have-you).

+The script tries to be smart about things like automatically resuming a stream choosing the right snapshots on both sides for incremental send.
+It is very verbose and informs about potential problems and misconfiguration in advance.

 The following operations are possible:
 - Creation of a snapshot of one or multiple datasets
 - Rotation (selective deletion) of older snapshots of one or multiple datasets while keeping 8 daily, 5 weekly, 13 monthly and 6 yearly snapshots
-- Replication of one or multiple datasets to a local or remote location through ZFS send
+- Resumable replication of one or multiple datasets to a local or remote location through ZFS send
 - Smart/automatic handling of initial & consecutive send operations
-- Resuming send operations in case of an interruption
+- Resuming of the last operation in case of an interruption
 - Dry run mode for output testing without actual changes being made
 - Optional logging